Forests of the American West provide us with life-sustaining resources, opportunities for development, and a high quality of life.

-Forest health is in decline across the West and Pacific Islands due to shifting ownership patterns, increased wildland-urban interface, invasive species, wildland fire and the changing climate.
+Forest health is in decline across the West and Pacific Islands due to shifting ownership patterns, increased wildland-urban interface, invasive species, and wildland fire.

 The Council of Western State Foresters (CWSF) works with members and collaborates with partners across boundaries on western strategies that conserve, protect and enhance western and Pacific Island forests.